 5. The last resort is to contact your ISP and tell them the problem.
 There is a chance that it is related to its equipment or software, and it can fix it.
 Or maybe it is blocking some websites on purpose.
 You can at least try to find an answer from it.

 Why do we need recursive servers?

 DNS is a very useful system that saves a lot of time and makes our lives easier.
-After this article, you will know better what is happening when you open a web page, how exactly the DNS resolution works and what it means a domain name resolution.
+After this article, you will know better what happens when you open a web page, how exactly the DNS resolution works, and what it means a domain name resolution.

 Hi, I’m Martin Pramatarov.
 I have two degrees, a Technician of Computer Networks and an MBA (Master of Business Administration).
 My passion is storytelling, but I can’t hide my nerdish side too.
 I never forgot my interest in the Hi-tech world.
 I have 10 years and thousands of articles written about DNS, cloud services, hosting, domain names, cryptocurrencies, hardware, software, AI, and everything in between.
 I have seen the Digital revolution, the Big migration to the cloud, and I am eager to write about all the exciting new tech trends in the following years.
 AI and Big Data are here already, and they will completely change the world!

 I hope you enjoy my articles and the excellent services of ClouDNS!